 We studied how telomere length and shortening link spatiotemporal variation in early-life conditions to survival in the Seychelles warbler (Acrocephalus sechellensis).
 The Seychelles warbler system is excellently suited to addressing this question, due to the availability of long-term longitudinal survival and senescence data unconfounded by dispersal.
 We combined this with cross-sectional and longitudinal telomere measurements taken from over 300 birds from multiple cohorts, and analyse how variation in the early life environment within and across cohorts affects telomere dynamics and survival.

 We show that early-life telomere length and shortening rates vary markedly across cohorts, and that this variation is related to temporal fluctuations in food availability.
-Individuals born in breeding seasons with high food availability have longer telomeres and reduced telomere shortening compared to individuals born in years with low food availability.
-Within cohorts, we found telomere length in chicks was related to growth, and to the number of helpers present in the natal territory.
-However, the number of helpers was not related to telomere shortening rates, nor to telomere length in fledgling or subadult birds.
+Individuals born in breeding seasons with high food availability have less telomere shortening compared to individuals born in years with low food availability.
+Within cohorts, we found telomere length in chicks was related to growth, and the number of helpers present in the natal territory.
+However, the number of helpers was not related to telomere shortening rates, nor to telomere length in fledged or subadult birds.
 Finally, we found that longer telomeres and reduced telomere shortening rates in early life were associated with increased survival later in life.

 Our results show that telomeres can reveal complex hidden costs at the individual and cohort levels, and suggest that they may provide a link between early-life conditions and late-life survival in wild populations.